Tereza Srbova: Writing and Directing

 In 2017 Srbova wrote and directed her short film debut, Meanders.
-It received a short film award at the Ischia Global Film Festival (Italy), a special jury mention at Fano Film Festival (Italy), screened as part of the official selection at Sose International Film Festival (Armenia) and received the Award of Excellence at Canada Shorts.
+It received a short film award at the Ischia Global Film & Music Festival (Italy), a special jury mention at Fano Film Festival (Italy), screened as part of the official selection at Sose International Film Festival (Armenia), and received the Award of Excellence at Canada Shorts.

-Her first book, a graphic novel Sidonie, came out in October 2021 at Labyrint Publishing Prague.
+Her first book, a graphic novel titled Sidonie, came out in October 2021 at Labyrint Publishing Prague.
 Its story is based on the biography of Sidonie Nádherná.
+The novel was nominated for the Golden Ribbon award (Zlatá stuha).